 After a brief but fruitful one year study at the Glasgow School of Art, Scotland, I set sail for Antwerp in search of an Academy where I could learn the classics.
 By classics I mean the approach in which a Sculptor sculpts and a Painter paints.

 I had a strong urge to learn a more tactile approach.
 I needed to get my hands dirty.
 Something deep inside me was pushing me to learn how to carve stone, sculpt and weld metal together, these are the building blocks of Sculpture.

 Thankfully The Royal Academy of Antwerp answered this need.
-For 4 productive years I studied the more traditional approach to sculpture.
+For 4 productive years I studied the more traditional approach.
 I excelled and felt very much at home within the Flemish milieu .